 Hi – I’m Reed Garrett and welcome to my blog on living with diabetes – since Jan 9, 1963.
-Here are a few bits about me…

-- I was born and raised in the Kansas City metro area and diagnosed with diabetes when I was three years old.
-My first memory is of a hospital nurse explaining how to give an insulin injection.
+I was diagnosed with diabetes when I was 3 years old.
+My first memory is a hospital nurse showing how to give an insulin injection.
 I know, what a first memory.